-The data controller responsible for the processing of your personal data is:
+The following party is responsible for processing your personal data:

 An der neuen Bergstraße 17